-16. Establishment of committees
+17. Establishment of committees

 - (1) The Board shall establish an audit committee, a risk committee, a remuneration committee and a nominating committee as prescribed in this Code. - (2) The Board may choose to combine the functions of certain of its committees provided that it is satisfied that there will be no conflict of interest or duties and that such combination will not impair their ability to function effectively.
 If the Commission considers that, in any one company, the combination of the functions of committees creates an unacceptable conflict of interest, it may direct that company to create separate committees for specified functions.
-The company shall comply with that direction. - (3) The Board shall establish such other committees as it deems appropriate and shall delegate specific mandates to such committees as may be necessary. - (4) Where the Board delegates duties and functions to committees, the Board will retain ultimate overall responsibility for such duties and functions.
+The company shall comply with that direction. - (3) The Board shall establish such other committees as it deems appropriate and shall delegate specific mandates to such committees as may be necessary. - (4) Where the Board delegates duties and functions to committees, the Board will retain ultimate overall responsibility for such duties and functions. - (5) The terms of reference of each committee shall be documented, approved by the Board, kept by the Board secretary and published on the company's website.
+They shall show: - (a) the composition, objectives, purposes and functions; - (b) the extent of delegated authority; - (c) the tenure of appointment of members; - (d) the requirements relating to frequency of meetings, quorum, agenda, papers and minutes' - (e) the reporting arrangements to the Board. - (6) The Board shall review the terms of reference of each committee every year.

-- (5) The terms of reference of each committee shall be documented, approved by the Board and kept by the Board secretary and shall show: - (a) the composition, objectives, purposes and functions; - (b) the extent of delegated authority; - (c) the tenure of appointment of members; - (d) the reporting arrangements to the Board. - (6) The Board shall review the terms of reference of each committee every year. - (7) The terms of reference of each committee shall state whether or not other persons may attend the committee and under what conditions - (8) Each committee shall organise its business such that: - (a) it gives reasonable notice of the time, date and location of meetings, together with the main issues scheduled for discussion; - (b) the deliberations and decisions are recorded; and - (c) the committees report to the full Board as appropriate. - (9) The committees, their membership and a report of their activities shall be disclosed in the annual report. - (10) The Board shall review the performance of the committees annually. - (11) The chairman of each Board committee shall be present at general meetings of shareholders, unless exceptional circumstances prevent them, so as to permit shareholders to put questions to them.
+- (7) The terms of reference of each committee shall state whether or not other persons may attend the committee and under what conditions - (8) Each committee shall organise its business such that: - (a) it gives reasonable notice of the time, date and location of meetings, together with the main issues scheduled for discussion; - (b) the deliberations and decisions are recorded; and - (c) the committees report to the full Board as appropriate. - (9) The committees, their membership and a report of their activities shall be disclosed in the annual report. - (10) The Board shall review the performance of the committees annually. - (11) There is a general duty on all Board members to be present at annual meetings (paragraph 32).
+However, it is especially important that the chairman of each Board committee shall be present at general meetings of shareholders, unless exceptional circumstances prevent them, so as to permit shareholders to put questions to them. - (12) The Committee structure and terms of reference should be described in the Board Charter.

-17. The audit committee
+18. The audit committee